unode/deep-learning-intro/_episodes/04-networks-are-like-onions.md

 ---
-title: "Network are like onions"
+title: "Networks are like onions"
 teaching: 0
 exercises: 0
 questions: